HarrisonOates/meetcode/items/report.md

 *[How do you design the grammar?
 What are the advantages of your designs?]*

 The grammar was designed around the intent of separating searches into sections called queries, allowing for a user to filter their results based upon what they were looking for. e.g. searching for users or topics.
-By using a specific separator, it allows the regular tokens, such as '?' to be used in the search without it being taken as another query.
-Although this does mean that the separator can't be used in a search normally, this was circumvented by allowing the separator to be put twice to indicate a regular ';' in text.
+By using a specific separator, it allows the regular tokens, such as `?` to be used in the search without it being taken as another query.
+Although this does mean that the separator can't be used in a search normally, this was circumvented in code by allowing the separator to be put twice to indicate a regular `;` in text.
 The grammar was designed in a way which allowed for multiple words to be searched under one query, as well as having multiple queries to be used under the same search.
+The grammar is very flexible to new queries, as it only requires a new identifier to be added to the specifier set, allowing for easy adaptability.

 Production rules for syntax highlighting: